webmasterdevlin/qwik-conference-app/README.md

 ## DevTools Configuration

-- network tab
+- go to network tab
-- disable cache
+- check the 'disable cache' checkbox
-- filter vite
+- write vite in the filter input field
-- invert
+- check the 'invert' checkbox
-- JS
+- check the 'JS' checkbox
-- response from network request matches serialized JavaScript in the HTML
+- see response from network request matches serialized JavaScript in the HTML

 ## Qwik Deployed Demo